 - Prevention of cold and flu strains

-The treatment of moxibustion can be easily applied at home unlike acupuncture which require the attention of a trained professional and usually done in a clinic setting.
+The treatment of moxibustion can be easily applied at home, unlike acupuncture which requires the attention of a trained professional and usually done in a clinic setting.
 It is also common for Chinese professional medical practitioners to train their patients in the process of using moxa in view of strengthening the effect of previous clinical sessions in between clinical treatments.

 What Does It Smell Like?

 It is worthy of note that there is a minor inconvenience associated with moxibustion such as smoke and odor.
 There are some other models of moxa that does not produce much smoke; however, the preferred model of moxa which is made from Mugwort does produce a lot of smoke.